lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

 ### Key considerations
 - Implement Terra best practice workflows --or--
 - Create your own tools and workflows
-    -Create docker containers for your custom scripts or tools -Write WDL scripts for your custom tools / workflows
+    - Create docker containers for your custom scripts or tools
+    - Write WDL scripts for your custom tools / workflows
 - Configure input data and output data for both pre-created and custom workflows
 - Consider costs
     - Terra workflows use resources from GCP and The Broad Institute